OpenSimulationInterface/osi-validation/docs-src/writing-rules.rst

 depends on the rule used.
 For instance, the rule ``in_range`` accept a sequence of double ; the rule ``each`` ask for mappings.
 Other rules accept string, number, etc.

+The available rule and their usage are explained here: :doc:`rules`.